January 22nd, 2024

 The Texas energy grid explained

 While the rest of the U.S. relies on either the Western Interconnection or the Eastern Interconnection, Texas stands independently on its own grid, the Texas Interconnection.
-In the Lone Star State, our energy mix is a blend of natural gas steam and the power of wind turbines.
+In the Lone Star State, our energy mix is a blend of natural gas, steam, and the power of wind turbines.

-Let's set the scene: 500+ generators working round the clock, supplying electricity to about 12.6 million Texans, daily.
-Following that, 85 transmission companies take charge, delivering power and adding it as a line item on your electric bill.
-But when it comes to choosing your power provider, that’s where the real choice kicks in.
+- Following that, 85 transmission companies take charge, delivering power and adding it as a line item on your electric bill.

 Back in the early 2000s, when the U.S. was figuring out the rules for selling electricity, Texas decided to chart its own course, steering clear of federal regulations.
 And guess what?
 We were big enough to make it happen.
 Spanning two time zones and boasting vast territories, Texas carved out its path to self-sufficiency.